blakeramos/PaaSForSaaS/Lab300A/LabGuide300A.md

 - Postman
 - ERP Cloud Instance from
 - Oracle Autonomous Data Warehouse instance with preconfigured Table and access to Wallet file with connection details.
+- The estimated time to complete this lab is 90 minutes

 ### Extra Resources
 -   To learn more about Oracle Integration, feel free to explore the capabilities by clicking on this link: [OIC Documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/index.html)